Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Conclusion

 \section{Conclusion}

-To handle the dynamic context lengths and request arrival patterns in LLM serving, we design \name.
-It proposes (1) a page-friendly, header-centric KV cache layout; (2) dedicated weight padding; and (3) a transformation-aware scheduler to comprehensively optimize the performance of serving instances under dynamic workloads.
-Evaluations using real-world traces show that \name improves throughput by 1.75$\times$-6.57$\times$ compared to state-of-the-art solutions.
+To handle the dynamic context lengths and request arrival patterns in LLM serving, we design \name to conduct runtime tensor parallel transformation.
+It proposes (1) a page-friendly, header-centric KV Cache layout; (2) dedicated weight padding; and (3) a transformation-aware scheduler to comprehensively optimize the performance of serving instances under dynamic workloads.
+Evaluations using real-world traces show that \name improves throughput by 1.75$\times$-6.57$\times$ compared to state-of-the-art solutions. \begin{acks} This work was supported in part by the Songshan Laboratory Fund (Grant ZZK202402010), the National Natural Science Foundation of China (Project No. 62472101), the Science and Technology Commission of Shanghai Municipality (Project No. 25511107502), and a research grant from Alibaba Group through the Alibaba Innovative Research Program.
+We thank the anonymous reviewers for their thoughtful feedback. \end{acks}